rscode999/stepperfx/rules.md

 - `read...`-- Returns the contents of an external resource as a **String**.
   If the resource is not returned as a String, use `fetch...` instead.
 - `set...`-- Changes the value of **exactly one** private variable.
-- `show...`-- Changes the GUI
+- `show...`-- Changes the user interface, i.e. displays another screen, shows a dialog
-- `take...`-- Retrieves a value from the app.
-Processes the value.
+- `take...`-- Retrieves a value from the user interface.
 - `write...`-- Takes a String as one of its inputs.
 Writes to an external resource with the given String.

 If the method does anything else, the method's name should not start with any of the above words.